ronalag/git-branches-hudson-job/README.md

 # Hudson prerequisites
 You need the git plugin for Hudson installed.
+You need git installed on your machine.
+Point hudson to git.

 #Configuring Hudson
 1. Create a new job with "Build a free style Software project".